guanwill/tictactoe/README.md

 ##Day 1
 ###Accomplishments
-* Designed the basic layout of tic tac toe *  based on the structure of pre* assignment homework: Battleships
+* Designed the basic layout of tic tac toe -  based on the structure of pre- assignment homework: Battleships
 * Completed the checkwinner function
 * added basic CSS